aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-guarantees.md

   local retention threshold of 200 GB is exceeded.
 Data is deleted from local storage only after it has been safely transferred to remote storage.
-- If the total size of the data exceeds 1000 GB, Apache Kafka begins deleting the oldest data from remote storage.
+- If the total size of the data exceeds 1000 GB, Aiven for Apache Kafka begins deleting the oldest data from remote storage.

 ## Related pages